 Query: Hi doctor, I am a 39 years old male, and I have pain in my back, the right side of the abdomen, and testicles.
 My hair is falling rapidly, and I have developed gastritis.
 My eGFR value is 69, serum creatinine is 1.3, chloride is 106.9, bilirubin total is 1.81, bilirubin direct is 0.52, bilirubin ind...
 Read Full »

 Answer: Hi, Welcome to icliniq.com.
-From this details provided you have following problems.
-Stage 1 renal failure.
-Hypertension.
-Mild jaundice.
+From this details provided you have, stage 1 renal failure, hypertension, and mild jaundice.
 With the above condition, mild pain in testis and back is most likely due to a kidney problem.
-I would suggest following investigation and opinions for further de...
+I would suggest investigation and opinions for further decision which are, ultrasono...
 Read Full »